lightning/bolts/02-peer-protocol.md

 1. type: 34 (`funding_created`)
 2. data:
+    * [32:temporary-funding-id]
     * [32:funding-txid]
     * [2:funding-output-index]
     * [64:signature]

 #### Requirements

+The sender MUST set `temporary-channel-id` the same as the `temporary-channel-id` in the `open_channel` message.
 The sender MUST set `funding-txid` to the transaction ID of a non-malleable transaction, which it MUST NOT broadcast, and MUST set `funding-output-index` to the output number of that transaction which corresponds the funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output), and MUST set `signature` to the valid signature using its `funding-pubkey` for the initial commitment transaction as defined in [BOLT #3](03-transactions.md#commitment-transaction).

 The recipient MUST fail the channel if `signature` is incorrect.